 The Moray Council Industrial Portfolio Annual Report 2017 showed high levels of occupancy within the Moray Council Industrial portfolio with demand in most areas out stripping supply.
-The provision of further serviced sites and units is considered a priority for future industrial development and a number of projects are currently being progressed.
-The most advanced of these is at March Road in Buckie where access and servicing is being undertaken.
+Concern is expressed about the portfolio's ability to fulfil the objective of maintaining an adequate supply of affordable premises, in particular a shortage of industrial development land and units.
+Servicing of a site at March Road SE is well advanced and due to be completed in March 2018.